Halitosis is an offensive odor coming from the oral cavity.

 Halitosis is caused by:

-Contrary to common belief, neither normal lung air nor stomach aroma contribute to halitosis.
+Contrary to common belief, neither normal lung air nor stomach aroma contribute to halitosis in dogs.

-The most common cause of halitosis in the dog is periodontal disease from plaque (biofilm).
-Bacteria are attracted to the acellular biofilm on tooth surfaces which are formed from the precipitation of salivary glycoproteins (the pellicle).
-Biofilm forms over a freshly cleaned and polished tooth as soon as the patient starts to salivate; the bacteria attach to the pellicle within 6-8 hours.
-Within days, the plaque becomes mineralized, producing rough tartar or calculus which accumulates more plaque and causes inflammation of the marginal gingivia.
-As plaque ages and gingivitis progresses into periodontitis (tooth support loss), the bacterial flora changes from “good” bacteria to destructive bacteria.
+The most common cause of halitosis in dogs is periodontal disease arising from plaque (biofilm) and tartar build-up.
+The plaque biofilm forms over a freshly cleaned and polished tooth as soon as the dog starts to salivate.
+Within days, the plaque becomes mineralized, producing rough tartar (calculus) which accumulates more plaque and causes gum inflammation (gingivitis).
+As plaque ages and gingivitis progresses into periodontitis (tooth support loss), the bacterial flora changes from good bacteria to destructive bacteria.

 Small and flat-faced breeds are more prone to oral disease because the teeth are closer together, smaller animals live longer, and their owners tend to feed them softer food.

 Treatment of halitosis in the dog involves eliminating the cause(s).
-First, the teeth need to be thoroughly cleaned and polished under general anesthesia.
-Cleaning removes plaque and calculus above and below the gum line (with the help of hand instruments and scaler tips designed to be used under the gum line).
+First, the teeth need to be thoroughly cleaned and polished under general anesthesia (see handout "Dental Cleaning in Dogs" for more information).
+Cleaning removes plaque and tartar (calculus) above and below the gum line (with the help of hand instruments and scaler tips designed to be used under the gum line).

-Oral care products containing metal ions, especially zinc, can inhibit the formation of odor through their affinity to sulfur – zinc and hydrogen sulfide form the insoluble, zinc sulfide.
-Zinc also interferes with microbial proliferation and calcification of microbial deposits that can cause halitosis.
+Oral care products containing metal ions, especially zinc, can inhibit the formation of odor through their natural attraction to sulfur; zinc and hydrogen sulfide combine to form the insoluble compound zinc sulfide.
+Zinc also interferes with microbial growth and calcification of microbial deposits that can cause halitosis.